 My passion is to help people to find healthy ways of coping with the emotional pain caused by a loss, change in health, or physical injury so they can get back to living their lives.
-Having personally experienced a traumatic injury followed by a complicated recovery (6 surgeries in 6 years), brain surgery for a cerebral aneurysm and my ongoing recovery process, as well as the deaths of several loved ones, I feel drawn to helping others navigate the churning waters during difficult life experiences.
+Having personally experienced a traumatic injury followed by a complicated recovery (6 surgeries in 6 years), loss of hearing in one ear, brain surgery for a cerebral aneurysm and ongoing recovery process, loss of sight in my left eye, as well as the deaths of several loved ones, I feel drawn to helping others navigate the churning waters during difficult life experiences.

 My studies have allowed me to blend the theories and practical applications of wellness coaching, grief support, mind/body medicine, and sport psychology for the benefit of people from all walks of life.
-I continue to learn as much as I can about grief, wellness, mind/body connections, and have begun training as an end-of-life doula after sitting vigil at the bedside of several family members.
+I continue to learn as much as I can about grief, wellness, mind/body connections, and as an end-of-life specialist after sitting vigil at the bedside of several family members.

 Here’s my story…

 For the past several years I have been living with the effects from a stubborn broken ankle – a souvenir from my trip to the Monteverde Cloud Forest in Costa Rica in 2007.
 It just so happened that I was in the middle of working on my bachelor’s degree in psychology when I fell, so my senior thesis topic became, naturally, The Psychological Effects of Traumatic Injury.
 These are some photos from my trip…

 Spending countless hours researching about the emotional effects of traumatic injury or loss of health has shown me that there are many mind/body/spirit effects that happen when a person suffers an injury, unexpected surgery, sudden illness, lifestyle transition, or major loss of any kind.